SpongeBobSun/Prodigal/README.md

 | -------------------------- | ---------------------------- | ---------------------------- | ------------------------------- |
 |                            |                              |                              |                                 |

+###Notice

+PLEASE DO NOT TAKE MY SOURCE CODE AND MAKE COPY CAT APPs of Prodigal Music Player!

+I'm talking about you - owner of [this app](https://play.google.com/store/apps/details?id=com.uzbiapp.audioplayer).
+Since you don't reply any of my emails, you can go %#@& yourself.

 ###Credits

 Icons in this app are brought you by [Icons8.com](https://icons8.com)